 We believe firmly in social emotional learning (or SEL), self-regulation and teaching students about feelings.
 Students today struggle with identifying feelings, managing their emotions and staying focused.

 Let’s not get into all the causes about why some students are unable to describe and manage their feelings, but it more and more instructional time becomes wasted unless we intentionally teach students about to self-regulate.

 These are some of the best tools we use in our classroom every single day by incorporating them into our health lessons.
 You might even want to check out our post: Stop Overlooking Health Class.

 We start the school year every year with learning all the possible words to describe feelings and emotions.
 Students need to develop a vocabulary to describe their emotions if we expect them to talk about how they are feeling in different situations.

 Feeling frustrated, annoyed or disappointed could be caused by very different reasons, but most of our students were describing everything as mad.
 Well, mad isn’t specific enough and it took a while for students to learn to describe their emotions well enough.

 Because frankly, we can’t address the problem if we can’t determine the actual emotion we’re feeling.

 We even wrote an entire unit full of lessons you can use by simply printing it out and getting started.
-We wrote one unit for Grades 1-3 (it’s a bundle too) and another unit for Grades 4-6 (it’s also in a full year bundle).
+There is one unit for Grades 1-3 (it’s a bundle too) and another unit for Grades 4-6 (it’s also in a full year bundle).
 We have a set of word wall feeling words to support these lessons.

 Validate the Emotions of Students

 I’m sure you’ve seen this situation: a parent with their young child who is having a temper tantrum or is crying and the parent says, “Don’t be sad.”

 This is a personal pet peeve.
 What does that mean?
 Does it mean you can’t be sad?
-Does it mean you are wrong to feel sad?
+Is it wrong to feel sad?
 Does it mean you’ll be mad if the child becomes sad?

 When you tell a child how to feel how what or when to feel it, you don’t teach them anything about their own feelings.